micahwierenga/css-selector-basics/readme.md

 }
 ```

 If I refresh my browser (`cmd + R`), I see the updates.
 The browser selects all elements on the page with the `comments` class and alters the font-weight and color.

 #### The ID Selector

 IDs are used to denote HTML elements that are **unique**.
-An ID can only be used once in an HTML page, and should be reserved for extremely specific content.
+An id can only be used once in an HTML page, and should be reserved for extremely specific content.

+In CSS, however, doesn't care about the differences between ids and classes.
+They can be used [interchangably](https://css-tricks.com/the-difference-between-id-and-class/).
+In fact, some recommend [not using id selectors in CSS at all] (https://dev.to/claireparker/reasons-not-to-use-ids-in-css-4ni4), while others [insist that they are helpful](https://stackoverflow.com/questions/1878810/is-there-any-pros-and-cons-if-i-use-always-css-class-instead-css-id-for-everythi).

 <!--Whip-around while writing -->